oqtane/oqtane.docs/src/pages/guides/troubleshooting/troubleshooting-developing-themes.md

 **Symptoms**: JavaScript functionality (e.g., interactive elements) does not work after applying the theme.

 **Solution**:
-- **Check Console for Errors**: Open the browser’s developer console and look for any JavaScript errors.
+- **Check Console for Errors**: Open the browser's developer console and look for any JavaScript errors.
 These could provide clues about why the script isn't running, such as missing files or syntax issues.
 - **Check Script References**: Ensure JavaScript files are correctly linked in the layout (`_Host.cshtml`).
 Verify that they are loaded in the right order, as some libraries may depend on others (e.g., jQuery needs to be loaded before Bootstrap).
 - **Check for jQuery Conflicts**: If you're using jQuery, ensure there are no conflicts with other JavaScript libraries.
 For example, a newer version of jQuery might conflict with older plugins or vice versa.